-Tables and Countertops Used for food preparation - must be cleaned and disinfected before and after each use Spills Must be cleaned and disinfected immediately Washrooms/ Handwash Sinks Staff and children washroom areas must be cleaned and disinfected at least two times per day and as often as necessary (i.e., when visibly dirty or contaminated with body fluids).
+- Used for food preparation - must be cleaned and disinfected before and after each use Spills Must be cleaned and disinfected immediately Washrooms/ Handwash Staff and children washroom areas must be cleaned and

+Sinks disinfected at least two times per day and as often as necessary (i.e., when visibly dirty or contaminated with body fluids).
 Only one cohort will access the washroom at a time.
-Floors Cleaning and disinfecting must be performed as required (i.e., when spills occur, and throughout the day when rooms are available) e.g., during outdoor play High-touch surfaces Any surfaces that has frequent contact with hands (e.g., light switches, shelving, containers, hand rails, door knobs, sinks toilets etc.).
+Floors Cleaning and disinfecting must be performed as required (i.e., when spills occur, and throughout the day when rooms are available) e.g., during outdoor play

+Outdoor play equipment Must be disinfected before use, between cohorts and as required (i.e., visibly dirty).
+Any outdoor play equipment that is used must be easy to clean and disinfect High-touch surfaces Any surfaces that has frequent contact with hands (e.g., light switches, shelving, containers, hand rails, door knobs, sinks toilets etc.).
 These surfaces should be cleaned at least twice per day, between cohorts and as often as necessary (i.e., when visibly dirty or contaminated with body fluids) Other shared items Must be disinfected between users (e.g., phones, tablets, keyboards, attendance binders etc.)